Microshak/MicroNotes/UW/Week7SmartData.md

 * **Support** the number of samples of the true response that lie in that class.

 ---
+# Algorithm Score

+* **ROC (Receiver Operating Characteristics) Curve** is created by plotting the true positive rate against the false positive rate.

 * **AUC** measures the area under the curve plotted with true positives on the y axis and false positives on the x axis.
 This metric is useful because it provides a single number that lets you compare models of different types.

 * **Average log loss** is a single score used to express the penalty for wrong results.
 It is calculated as the difference between two probability distributions – the true one, and the one in the model.